Dynamic annihilation pathways of magnetic skyrmions: Dynamic skyrmion annihilation

 The skyrmion radius is given by

 with the effective anisotropy term $K_\mathrm{eff}$ given in terms of the uniaxial anisotropy field $H_\mathrm{k}$

 Finally, the characterization of the domain-wall width is given by

 The material parameters used here are identical to those used in the dispersion relation simulations (Fig.~\ref{fig:dispersions}).
-However, the simulation domain is now a square grid of size $320~\mathrm{nm} \times 320~\mathrm{nm}$, with the skyrmion positioned at the centre.
+However, the simulation domain is now a square grid of size $320~\mathrm{nm} \times 320~\mathrm{nm}$, with the skyrmion's core positioned on one of the four cells at the center of the grid.
+In other words, we ensure that $m_z=-1$ in one cell.
 This overall size of the material is maintained regardless of the cell size.

-Figure~\ref{fig:ansatz}\textbf{a} shows an out-of-plane view of the initial skyrmion configuration, visualised as a colour map of the $m_\mathrm{z}$ component of the magnetisation.
-A corresponding cross-section of the $m_z$ magnetisation component through the skyrmion's centre is provided in Fig.~\ref{fig:ansatz}\textbf{b}, highlighting the steep gradient at the domain wall.
+Figure~\ref{fig:ansatz}(a) shows an out-of-plane view of the skyrmion configuration, visualized as a color map of the $m_\mathrm{z}$ component of the magnetization.
+A corresponding cross-section of the $m_z$ magnetization component through the skyrmion's center is provided in Fig.~\ref{fig:ansatz}(b), highlighting the steep gradient at the domain wall.
 This state provides the common starting point for the subsequent investigation of field-driven contraction and annihilation dynamics across all models and discretizations.